knhakan/holo-app/README.md

 # Simple full stack demo application with CI/CD pipeline

-A simple repository to implement a demo application for Holoride.
+A simple repository to implement a demo application.
 The project contains both Backend written in Java/Spring Boot and frontend written in ReactJs.
 For database, one in-memory database, H2, have been used.
 It is deployed onto a CI/CD pipeline installed on Github actions, Heroku.